ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ---
 I'm selling some old computers and other gizmos to make some extra cash and to make things easier for our upcoming move.
 This is a list of the things I still have available, along with a short description.
 I'll keep this up to date as things sell, and will provide additional photos upon request.
 See something you need?
 Reach out to me on [twitter](https://twitter.com/ajroach42), the [fediverse](https://retro.social/@ajroach42), or send me an email (me at andrewroach.net).

+## Apple IIc

+I have a great condition Apple IIc with carrying case, original power supply, and new power supply, a monochrome monitor, joystick, and a floppyEmu that can serve as a bootable disk for the IIc.
+It's tested and working.

+- Apple IIc with carrying case, original power supply, and new power supply - $150 + shipping
+- Apple IIc monitor with stand - $150 + shipping
+- FloppyEmu with case and SD card - $125 (also tested with Mac Plus) shipped in the US
+- Infocom's Hitchhiker's Guide to the Galaxy for the Apple II, tested and working, original box and most components - $35 shipped in the US

 ## Tandy 1000 EX

 I think it's working, but I've never tried to boot it up.
 Missing the expansion section cover, and does not have RAM expansion